markround/nkp-cluster-cleaner/docs/nkp.md

 ## Configuration

 Assuming a standard installation of NKP Ultimate[https://github.com/markround/nkp-cluster-cleaner/issues/8], the application will work without any further configuration required.

-Further configuration can be carried out by setting the Application Configuration Override within the NKP interface:
+Additional configuration can be carried out by setting the Application Configuration Override within the NKP interface:

 <img src="/docs/config.png" width="400">